 Office in advance if you have any concerns.

-I did not pass the dissertation screening.
+I did not pass the dissertation examination.
 What are my options?

-Students who did not pass the doctoral dissertation screening may continue working on revising their doctoral
+Students who did not pass the doctoral dissertation examination may continue working on revising their doctoral

-dissertation to submit it for screening again.
+dissertation to submit it for re-examination.
 Details are outlined in the result notification.
 If you have any

 concerns please consult with the Academic Office.